Eastern Orthodox theology: Disrupted communion with God

-Eastern Orthodox Christians hold that man was originally created in communion with God, but through acting in a manner contrary to his own nature (which is intrinsically ordered to communion with God), he disrupted that communion.
-Because of man's refusal to fulfill the "image and likeness of God" within him, corruption and the sickness of sin whose consequence is death entered man's mode of existence.
-But when Jesus came into the world he was perfect man and perfect God united in the divine Hypostasis of the Logos, the Second Person of the Holy Trinity.
-Through his assumption of human nature, human existence was restored, enabling human beings to bring creation to its fullness through participation in divinity by incorporation into Jesus Christ.
-St. Athanasius:

-Salvation, or "being saved," therefore, refers to this process of being saved from death and corruption and the fate of hell.
+Salvation, or "being saved", refers to this process of being saved from death and corruption and the fate of hell.
 The Orthodox Church believes that its teachings and practices represent the true path to participation in the gifts of God.
-Yet, it should be understood that the Orthodox do not believe that you must be Orthodox to participate in salvation.
+Yet, it should be understood that the Orthodox do not believe that someone must be Orthodox to participate in salvation.
 God is merciful to all.
 The Orthodox believe that there is nothing that a person (Orthodox or non-Orthodox) can do to earn salvation.
 It is rather a gift from God.
 However, this gift of relationship has to be accepted by the believer, since God will not force salvation on humanity.
 Man is free to reject the gift of salvation continually offered by God.
 To be saved, man must work together with God in a synergeia whereby his entire being, including his will, effort and actions, are perfectly conformed with, and united to, the divine.
 Vladimir Lossky: